judith-tonhauser/projective-probability-ARCHIVED/plan.md

 Stimuli naming: e.g., 1H (event 1 with fact that gives high prior), 1L (event 1 with fact that gives low prior)

-1. Mary is pregnant (Mary is a middle school student / Mary is taking a prenatal yoga course)
+1. Mary is pregnant (Mary is a middle school student / Mary is taking a prenatal yoga class)
 2. Josie went on vacation to France (Josie doesn't have a passport / Josie loves France)
-3. Emma gained a pound last week (Emma is on a strict diet / Emma is a toddler)
+3. Emma gained a pound last week (Emma is on a very strict diet / Emma is a toddler)
-4. Olivia slept until noon today (Olivia has two small children / Olivia is a bar tender)
+4. Olivia sleeps until noon (Olivia has two small children / Olivia is a bar tender)
 5. Sophia got a tattoo (Sophia is a high end fashion model / Sophia is a hipster)
 6. Mia drank 2 cocktails last night (Mia is a nun / Mia is a college student)
 7. Isabella ate a steak on Sunday (Isabella is a vegetarian / Isabella is from Argentina)